 However, you can get an extra weight stack of 50 lb as upgrades if you need more resistance (with extra cost).

-It also has a built-in Smith machine (as a great add-on), which makes it more versatile.
+It also has a built-in Smith machine (as a great add-on), making it more versatile.

 It offers eight different pulley starting positions, so you can adjust them smoothly.

-This is wonderful because most of the home trainers come with only two adjustable pulleys, which can only offer limited workout options.
+This is wonderful because most home trainers come with only two adjustable pulleys, which can only offer limited workout options.

 The machine has seven unique handles, one water bottle holder, an exercise booklet, and 2×5 lb additional weights.